 There are 4 types of controls:

-Stop the consequence and/or its impact from happening
+Stop the event or the consequence from happening

-Do not stop a consequence from happening but reduce the degree of impact
+Do not stop an event or a consequence from happening but reduce the degree of impact

-Identify the consequences and impact of an event happening so you can put corrective measures in place to prevent these from happening
+Identify events so you can put corrective measures in place to prevent these from happening in the future

 Implement rules, policies or training, or assess the value of the service as being of too little consequence to make it a target